motion/orbit/notes/next.md

-# Umed week of Aug 6th

-## Main Goals

-- Have people profile queries ready
-- Have syncing set up for rate limits

-Other stuff:

-- Discuss handling mutations and updating in UI (Observable Ids work)
-- Gmail scan emails based on slack and other emails
-- Person:
-  1. Have a query that returns recent items across integrations under person profile
-  2. Person permalink from each integration
-  - Slack: `slack://user?team=${setting.values.oauth.info.team.id}&id=${person.data.id}`
-  - Gmail: `mailto:person@email.com`
-  - rest not important for now...
-  3. Have a query that returns the "places" they spend time in most
-- Small: Person higher res image from slack
-- Small: simple "Delete integration" endpoint, deletes bits associated
-- Small: syncers persist last sync state so on restarts it doesn't re-run often
-- Small: syncers throttle various syncs so they don't all run at once (cpu)
-- Small: Duplicate types for models... way to resolve?

-## Main goals, broken down...

-- Discuss rate limit workaround method
+# Rate limit workaround

 1. We need a table that tracks the rate limits for each token and understands when they hit limits and writes to it.

 - Eventually this will be move into a DHT to do our magical rate limit workaround

 2. We should auto-select popular things to sync in each setting once they are created and store those preferences into Settings, requires integration with frontend

 1. For slack that is rooms they talk in often, we already manage this so it's just selecting them on creation
 1. For drive thats just recently viewed and recently shared files
     1. There's a concept of "team folders" i need to investigate that more
 1. For gmail its:
     1.  recent 50k, should see if we can query their Starred or Primary inbox and if so just do that
     2.  whitelisted addresses based on any Person emails we find!
     - So if Slack has natewienert@gmail.com then sync last 10k natewienert@gmail.com emails for now
 1. Confluence/Jira don't need any special rules just sync all

-* Discuss gdrive search-drives-sync strategy
+- Discuss gdrive search-drives-sync strategy

 GDrive is the hardest one because extreme rate limits but also easiest to solve with the DHT.
 So we're going to start building up to DHT by simulating with a local sqlite table.

-DHT:
+# p2p syncing / DHT

 - peers: (bit.identifier: string => Peer[])
   - "who has which bits synced"